How does the Netherlands deal with foreign tourists who have coronavirus? – DutchReview

-Foreign tourists who come to the Netherlands and turn out to have coronavirus will face the same measures as a regular Dutch citizen.
+Coming to the Netherlands as a tourist?
+If you suspect you might have coronavirus, you will need to be tested.
+Afterwards, all measures that apply to Dutch citizens also apply to you.

-If a tourist has health complaints, they can get tested at a nearby GGD, reports NU.
-If their test turns out to be positive, they must go into isolation wherever they are staying.
+If you have health complaints, you can get tested at a nearby GGD, reports NU.
+If your test turns out to be positive, you must go into isolation wherever you are staying.
 Tourists will be allowed to leave isolation if they report no health complaints in the last 24 hours or if they became ill more than seven days ago.

 Tourists will also be subject to contact and tracing investigations, to determine how they got infected and who they may have been in contact with.